lbo462/3tca-son-src/README.md

 ## Electrical circuit

-Current circuit is a row of 3 buttons linked to a single analogical output (A0).
+Current circuit is three buttons linked to digital pins 33, 34 and 35 on Teensy 4.1

-The resistances we use are 320, 450 and 230 Ohms.
+Tabs can be changed via pins 0 and 1 (defined in ``lauchnpad.ino``)

+## Tabs configuring

+Tabs are defined in ``TabMgmt.cpp``.
+Pins and sounds can be changed there.